Leveraging Metamemory Agent for Enhanced Data-Free Code Generation in Large Language Models: Experimental Setup

 \subsection{Baselines}

-To demonstrate that the $\text{M}^{2}\text{WF}$ framework can significantly improve the performance of LLMs in generating code on one-time, especially for benchmark tasks (e.g., HumanEval, HumanEval+, and StudentEval) without training sets, we have compared the $\text{M}^{2}\text{WF}$ framework with several baselines and state-of-the-art approaches.
+To demonstrate that the metamemory agent can significantly improve the performance of LLMs in generating code on one-time, especially for benchmark tasks (e.g., HumanEval, HumanEval+, OOP, StudentEval, LiveCodeBench, and MultiPL-E) without training sets, we have compared the metamemory agent with several baselines and state-of-the-art methods.

-\textbf{Normal prompting} (i.e., the user's requirements) instructs the LLM to generate the corresponding code directly without adding any extra instructions.
+$\bullet$ \textbf{Normal prompting} (i.e., the user's requirements) instructs the LLM to generate the corresponding code directly without adding any extra instructions.

-\textbf{CoT prompting}~\cite{kojima2022large} adds ``Let's think step by step'' after the normal prompting, instructing the LLM to generate the final code step by step.
+$\bullet$ \textbf{CoT prompting}~\cite{kojima2022large} adds ``Let's think step by step'' after the normal prompting, instructing the LLM to generate the final code step by step.

+$\bullet$ \textbf{Plan-and-Solve prompting}~\cite{wang-etal-2023-plan} first formulates an overall plan that decomposes the complex task into several more manageable subtasks.
+Then, the LLM executes these subtasks sequentially according to the plan, thereby improving the quality of the final generated output.

-\textbf{Analogical prompting}~\cite{yasunaga2024large} instruct LLMs to provide multiple relevant examples based on the original question, and then use these relevant examples to solve the original problem.
+$\bullet$ \textbf{Analogical prompting}~\cite{yasunaga2024large} instructs LLMs to provide multiple relevant examples based on the original question, and then use these relevant examples to solve the original problem.